anis6677/expass7.17.10/expass7.md

 ![Skjermbilde 2024-10-17 114019](https://github.com/user-attachments/assets/e3573379-b0bb-43c6-ba54-98dc084381d4)

+##TASK 2##

+Building you own dockerized application
+Now, write Dockerfile in this following steps:

+Start with the FROM <base image> line, copy your application into the image via the COPY instruction, and install dependencies as well as package the application by executing the respective shell commands with RUN statements (tips: the gradle bootJar task can be "handy" here).
+The final instruction should be the CMD instruction that starts the Spring Boot Java application.
 Implementation("org.postgresql:postgresql:42.7.4")

 the target to find container -e represent user and password while -d represent database; -rm postgres (not the default behavior), a